 - 1/4 cup of milk

-- 1/4 cup spelt flour, can substitute with wheat flour
+- 1/4 cup spelt flour, or whole wheat pastry flour

 - 1 teaspoon salt